jan-mue/geometer/README.md

 - There are points at infinity that can be treated just like normal points.
-- Projective transformations are described by matrices but they can also represent affine transformations i.e. also translations.
+- Projective transformations are described by matrices but they can also represent translations and general affine transformations.
-- Every two lines have a unique point of intersection if they lie in the same plane.
+- Two lines have a unique point of intersection if they lie in the same plane.
 Parallel lines have a point of intersection at infinity.
 - Points of intersection, planes or lines through given points can be calculated using simple cross products or tensor diagrams.
 - Special complex points at infinity and cross ratios can be used to calculate angles and to construct perpendicular geometric structures.
+- Collections of points and lines can be represented by tensors.
+Their connecting lines and intersections can be calculated using fast matrix multiplications.

 Most of the computation in the library is done via tensor diagrams (using numpy.einsum).